-The annual dedication of 35 percent of Measure B revenue has enabled Marin Transit to expand transportation service options for Marin's seniors and persons with disabilities under the Marin Access umbrella.
+The annual dedication of 35 percent of Measure B I revenue has enabled Marin Transit to expand transportation service options for Marin's seniors and persons with disabilities under the Marin Access umbrella.

-In FY2016-17, Marin Transit re-branded and reintroduced the "Gap Grant" program as the Marin Access Innovation Incubator.
-Through the incubator, Marin Transit funded and helped develop a "Tech Tips for Transportation" class that teaches older adults how to use technology to get around.
+In FY2016-17, Marin Transit rebranded and reintroduced the "Gap Grant" Program as the Marin Access Innovation Incubator, Through the incubator, Marin Transit funded and helped develop a "Tech Tips for Transportation" class that teaches older adults how to use technology to get around.
 During this period, Marin Transit awarded a new contract for the Travel Navigator Program to improve and enhance services.
-Among the changes, the contract transferred the CarePool program to Whistlestop and consolidated the Marin Access volunteer driver reimbursement programs into one location.
-This change increases efficiencies in how services are provided and in program emphasizes outreach to those who will benefit from the program and better communication with current customers.
+Among the changes, the contract transferred the CarePool Program to Whistlestop and consolidated the Marin Access volunteer driver reimbursement programs into one location.
+This change increases efficiencies in how services are provided and in program administration.
+Under the new contract, the Travel Navigator Program emphasizes outreach to those who will benefit from the program and better communication with current customers.
 Monthly satellite office hours are available in locations throughout Marin County.